Accurate Machine Learning Atmospheric Retrieval via a Neural Network Surrogate Model for Radiative Transfer: Conclusions

 \acknowledgements

 We gratefully acknowledge Jon Malkin, Lee Rhodes, and Edo Liberty for valuable contributions to the streaming quantiles method used in this work.
 We thank James Mang and Nicholas Susemiehl for useful feedback on the software developed for this work.
+We thank Michael Lund and the NASA Exoplanet Archive for preparing and hosting the online RRC.
 We thank Jennifer Adams for helpful discussions on radiative transfer emulation in Earth science.
 We also thank contributors to the Datasketches library, NumPy, SciPy, Matplotlib, Tensorflow, Keras, the Python Programming Language, the free and open-source community, and the NASA Astrophysics Data System for software and services.
 We gratefully acknowledge the support of NVIDIA Corporation with the donation of the Titan Xp GPU used for this research.
 This research was supported by the NASA Fellowship Activity under NASA Grant 80NSSC20K0682 and NASA Exoplanets Research Program grant NNX17AB62G.
 We thank FDL (http://www.frontierdevelopmentlab.org/) and SETI (https://www.seti.org) for making this collaboration possible.

 \counterwithin{figure}{section} \counterwithin{table}{section}